-Salento is probably one of the best towns to base yourself for exploring the Colombian coffee region, so-called Eje Cafetero.
+Salento is probably one of the best towns to base yourself for exploring the Colombian coffee region, the so-called Eje Cafetero.
 Not only because it is a very charming, colourful town with tons of things to do, but also because there are many tours and trips you can do from Salento.

 Although Salento is more touristy than Jardin or Filandia, the array of activities and access to great trips, including the spectacular Cocora Valley, makes it one of the best towns to visit in the Coffee Triangle region of Colombia.

 My recommendation is to stay at least 3 days in Salento and take a day trip to Cocora Valley as a day trip to Filandia (in a Willy Jeep!).
-But trust me, you could easily extend your stay and just wander around town, go zip-lining, hiking or take a trip to the waterfalls.
+But trust me, you could easily extend your stay and just wander around town, go zip-lining, hike or take a trip to the waterfalls.